transientlunatic/asimov/README.md

 ```
 $ asimov apply -f https://git.ligo.org/asimov/data/-/raw/testing/events/gwtc-2-1/GW150914_095045.yaml
 ```

+This downloads the settings which were used for analysing GW150914 for the GWTC-2.1 catalogue paper, and stores them in the ledger file in the project (`ledger.yml`).

 Alternatively, a new event with no configured settings can be added to your project by running